LIPS-scheme/lips/templates/README.md

 exec('(+ 10 10)', env)
 ```

-Exec function always return a `Promise` for array of values, value can be Pair that you can convert to Array
+Exec function always return a `Promise` for array of values, value can be Pair that you
-using `Pair::toArray()`, `LNumber` that wrap BigInt or native numbers if your browser don't support BigInt and
+can convert to Array using `Pair::toArray()`, `LNumber` that wrap BigInt or native numbers
-you don't include bn.js.
-You can get native value out if BigInt using `LNumber::valueOf()` but you may lost precision
+(if your browser don't support BigInt and you don't include bn.js).
+You can get native
+value out if BigInt using `LNumber::valueOf()` but you may lost precision or get
-or get completely different value if your value is big.
-You can also use `LNumber::toString()` to get
+completely different value if your value is big.
+You can also use `LNumber::toString()` to
-number representation as string.
+get number representation as string (works for all values).

-evaluate return normal values so you will need to check if the value is a `Promise`, some expressions return
+`evaluate` function return normal values or a Promise, so you will need to check the type
-explicit `Promise` like `let` and `let*`, so you can use fetch to get text value in one `let`. `exec` make this
+of the value, some expressions return explicit `Promise` like `let` and `let*`, so you can
-easier to always return `Promise`
+use fetch to get text value in one `let`. `exec` make this easier to always return
+`Promise`.

 You can also use script tag to execute LIPS code: